1

 The SDE will request the required documentation and submit to the Department for review and decision.
 The decision will be communicated to the SDE.

 SDEs must submit a completed NEMT Air, Train, and Out-of-State Request Form as indicated on the form.
-The form is available on the NEMT section of the Department's website.
+The form is located on the NEMT web page.

 All rules and practices for in-state NEMT apply to travel for routine medical services provided to members in Colorado border communities performed across the state line in a Border Town/City indicated in Appendix F because of closer proximity to the closest qualified provider.
-Appendix F is available under the Appendices drop-down section on the Billing Manuals web page.
+Refer to Appendix F, which is located on the Billing Manuals web page under the Appendices drop-down.

 Back to Top